-No Cold Calling Zones aim to decrease doorstep crime incidents by specifying a ‘zone’ in which doorstep callers are not welcome.
+No Cold Calling Zones aim to decrease doorstep crime incidents by specifying a ‘Zone’ in which doorstep callers are not welcome.
 Zones are defined by window stickers placed in the doors or windows of homes within the zone area and larger signs on lamp post and street furniture.
-Zones range in size and can be from a block of flats to streets in a residential estate.
-They are set up on request and follow a comprehensive consultation process.
+Zones range in size and can be from a block of flats to streets in a residential estate up to villages in rural areas

-Zones should meet the three criteria before they can be set up:
+Zones should meet these three criteria before they can be set up:

-- a history of doorstep crime or distraction burglary
+- a history of reported doorstep crime or distraction burglary

 - a vulnerable population and

 Businesses are advised not to cold call in designated NCCZ, the residents do not want you to do so and if you repeatedly call and/or refuse to leave you may commit a criminal offence.
 Businesses should look out for No Cold Calling Zone signs on lampposts which identify the location of Zones.
 Individual households may also display signs outside of Zones and again you should not cold call.

 If you are contacted by any business when you are at home, remember, Trading Standards approve a number of companies within your area from car sales to electricians, roofers and builders and we would recommend you contact one of these.